EmelieMarkkanen/p2-RockPaperScissors/README.md

 - JS [result](https://github.com/EmelieMarkkanen/p2-RockPaperScissorsLizardSpock/blob/main/docs/screenshots/JS-validation-screenshot.jpg)

-- The website passes through Lighthouse with a score of 98 or higher, except for "Accessability", which is 85.
-This is because the icon buttons "do not have an accessible name, when a button doesn't have an accessible name, screen readers announce it as "button", making it unusable for users who rely on screen readers."
-I have chosen to add a title element to the buttons as a solution to this.
+- The website passes through Lighthouse with a score of 97 or higher.

 ### Supported browsers and screen sizes